zenseact/zmbt-framework/docs/dsl-reference/expressions.md

 *Signature*: [Binary](../user-guide/expressions.md#syntax)

-Evaluate function and return result or null if it throws
+Evaluate function and return result or null if it returns error

 *Examples*: